TREASURES FROM THE ARCHIVES by Wendy Blaxland,

 currently completing research for her book on Marian Street Theatre.

-WHERE SHOULD THE THEATRE BE?
+WHERE DID THE THEATRE GAIN ITS INCOME?

 In 1986 Sandy Bathgate, Board Chairman, wrote in a submission to the Australia Council that the theatre’s income was derived ‘predominantly [from] interest on deposited funds plus surplus from the Bar, Restaurant, Coffee bar, Drama School and Children’s Theatre.
 The theatre on its own would be out of existence.’